 - I published work which is relevant to my thesis prior to my enrolment.
 Can I include this publication in my thesis?

-No. Only work completed during your candidature can be included in the thesis in its published form.
+No. Only work completed during your candidature can be included in the thesis..
 You can cite your earlier work just like you would any work that is relevant to your research.
 The work should be listed in the preface of your thesis.

-Yes.
-A published review of the literature can be included in your thesis as long as you predominantly wrote the review.
-You will also need to include an additional analysis of any relevant papers published between the time of the publication of the review and the submission of the thesis in your 'Literature Review' chapter.
+Yes, as long as you predominantly wrote the review.
+Where applicable, you will need to include an additional analysis of any relevant papers published between the time of the publication of the review and the submission of the thesis in your 'Literature Review' chapter.

-- Do I need to have been enrolled from a certain date in order to include a publication in my thesis?
+- Do I need to have been enrolled from a certain date to include a publication in my thesis?

 - Can a systematic review of a specific research question be included as a publication in my thesis?